CitadelCore/nixflk/README.md

 ## Flake configurations

-This repository contains the Nix flake configurations for my NixOS laptop.
-It's a heavily modified version of the original nixflk flake.
+This repository contains the Nix flake configurations for my personal NixOS machines.

+Once upon a time this was a modified version of `nixflk`, but after it deviated into devos I rewrote a lot of it myself.

+- `extern`: External imports.
+Same as with devos.
-- `hosts`: Top-level definitions for each host managed by this repository.
+- `hosts`: Top-level host definitions, one nix file per host.
-- `lib`: Utility function library.
-- `modules`: Nix modules that I have created.
+- `modules`: NixOS and home-manager modules.
-- `overlays`: Package overlays for existing packages.
+- `overlays`: Package overlays, merged with the ones in arnix.
-- `pkgs`: Nix packages that I have created.
-- `profiles`: Machine-specific profiles.
+- `profiles`: Shared NixOS machine configurations.
-- `secrets`: Secrets encrypted with git-crypt.
+- `secrets`: Secrets encrypted with `git-crypt`.
-- `users/<user>`: User-specific profiles.
-- `users/<user>/hosts/<host>`: User and machine specific profiles.
+- `users`: Home-manager users.
+One folder per user.

-To build and switch to them, clone this repository and in `nix-shell` run `sudo nixos-rebuild switch`.
+To build and switch, clone this repository and run `nrb switch`.

 ### Sanity checks